davenquinn/Thesis/chapters/01-introduction.md

 environment, and these vignettes can be used to test the applicability of mechanistic and theoretical frameworks for global change.

-There are two major aspects of this approach that must be unified.
+Typically, geologic systems are understood by combining two distinct scientific approaches.
-First, detailed observations of key features of the geologic system must be isolated and probed with the appropriate techniques for developing a detailed understanding of individual components.
-Second, observations must be contextualized with their surroundings, allowing disparate environmental markers to be integrated into a sequence that can illuminate global change.
+First, key features are isolated and probed with appropriate descriptive and analytical techniques, developing a detailed understanding of individual components.
+Second, these observations are contextualized with their surroundings, integrating disparate environmental markers into a sequence that can illuminate global change.
+New areas of study opened by technological advances often lack techniques to build context and bridge local and global-scale insights.
+This thesis explores this gap in the context of Mars science and the deep lithosphere of Earth.

-# Bridging scales of planetary observation
+# Observing geological systems at multiple scales

 On Earth, operating over a range of scales has been fundamental to geology since its inception as a branch of science.
-Since their earliest scientific inspection, rocks have been investigated based on microscopic features, such as their fossil content, at human scale, using their outcrop geology and local structural geometry, and at regional scale with structural mapping and correlation.
+The earliest scientific breakthroughs in geology were based on based on microscopic features (the fossil content of rocks), local relationships (outcrop geology and local structural geometry), and regional correlations (structural mapping).
 Global summary of regionally-observed trends has enabled the systematization of Earth history and understanding of its surface environment through time.

-The methodology employed in small-scale studies has changed fundamentally over time, with the development of imaging and geochemical techniques that increase the amount of information that can be gleaned from a single sample.
-The techniques employed in global studies have dramatically shifted as well, with satellite imaging and modeling approaches fundamentally altering how problems are investigated, providing more powerful types of information that cannot be gained in other ways.
+The methodology employed in targeted analytical studies has changed fundamentally over time, with the development of imaging and geochemical techniques that increase the amount and richness of information available from a single sample.
+The techniques employed in global studies have dramatically shifted as well, with satellite imaging and modeling approaches fundamentally altering how problems are investigated, providing powerful new types of information that are inseparable from their technical underpinnings.

+Technology has not had a similar effect on local and regional geology.
-Our understanding of regional-scale geologic problems on Earth has been limited primarily by the ability to synthesize abundant data.
-Thus, regional geologic systems are still fundamentally characterized with geological mapping: technical development has served mostly to increase its efficiency and encourage revision based on new new interpretive frameworks [e.g @Atwater1970; @Liu2010].
+At the surface of the Earth, geological information is easily and directly sensible by humans, and our understanding of regional-scale geologic problems on Earth is limited primarily by the ability to synthesize abundant data.

-Technology-driven measurements
+It is no surprise, then, that the tools to understand regional geologic systems --- anchored by geologic mapping --- are still fundamentally the same.

+Rather than replacing the technique of regional mapping, technology-driven progress in adjacent fields has encouraged re-interpretation based on new theoretical frameworks [e.g @Atwater1970;
+@Liu2010].
-in adjacent fields have motivated increasingly targeted assessment of regional structural relationships, rather than replacing the technique of regional mapping.
-A key case is the recent debate over the age of the Grand Canyon, which grapples with the reconciliation of geochemical ages constraining canyon incision with geologic cross-cutting relationships [e.g. @Wernicke2011;
+A key case is the recent debate over the age of the Grand Canyon: geochemical ages constraining canyon incision must be reconciled with geologic cross-cutting relationships to understand their true meaning [e.g. @Wernicke2011;
 @Flowers2012; @Lucchitta2013].
-The scale mismatch of localized geochemical data with regional and global interpretive frameworks means that detailed regional mapping studies retain their importance.
+The scale mismatch between localized geochemical data and regional geologic systems means that detailed regional mapping retains its importance to contextualize new analytical findings.

+Technological advances in the geosciences have opened once-inaccessible systems to investigation.
+However, new techniques often find it hard to replicate the intermediate-scale context offered by geologic mapping.
-New branches of science that have been enabled by technical advances often find it hard to replicate this intermediate-scale component.
-For instance, global averaging by geochemical proxies is extremely powerful for understanding the large-scale evolution of the Earth, its composition, and its surface biogeochemical systems [e.g. @DePaolo1976b;
+In geochemistry, for instance, global averaging provides powerful proxies for understanding the evolution of the Earth, its composition, and its surface biogeochemical systems [e.g. @DePaolo1976b;
 @Paytan2004; @Rohrbach2007; @Workman2005; @Halverson2010], and
 small-scale geochemical systems have become increasingly well understood [e.g. @Gansecki1998;
-@Bindeman2008], but regional contextualization of these results necessarily relies on inference from relatively limited sample sets [e.g. @Luffi2009] or, where possible, regional mapping studies [e.g. @Saylor1995; @Dibenedetto2005].
+@Bindeman2008], However, regional contextualization of geochemical results is still dependent on mapping studies: examples include the basin-scale stratigraphy of the Nama Group required to contextualize Cambrian-boundary isotopic shifts in seawater composition [e.g. @Saylor1995;
+@Dibenedetto2005] and the identification of a "Sr-0.706" line on the west coast of North America and its interpretation of the boundary signature of the cratonic core [e.g. @Kistler1973; @Farmer1983].
+Where the target is not accessible at the Earth's surface, such as in studies of deep continental structure, relationships must be inferred from relatively limited sample sets [e.g. @Luffi2009].

-A similar dynamic is present in Mars science: generalized study of the planet's surface is enabled by remote-sensing data [e.g. @Malin2000; @Murchie2007; @McEwen2010], and modeling can drive understanding of the global environment through time [e.g. @Wordsworth2015; @Soucek2015].
+A similar lack of regional context afflicts Mars science.
+At global scale, generalized study of the planet's surface is enabled by remote-sensing data [e.g. @Malin2000; @Murchie2007; @McEwen2010], and modeling can drive understanding of the global environment through time [e.g. @Wordsworth2015; @Soucek2015].
 Meanwhile,